Proactive and AoI-aware Failure Recovery for Stateful NFV-enabled Zero-Touch 6G Networks: Model-Free DRL Approach: Solution Algorithm

 \subsubsection{Proximal Policy Optimization (PPO)}

 On the contrary to vanilla policy optimization, where updating parameters for more than one epoch may cause a large policy update, PPO-CSO can train $K$ epochs for each iteration due to limited update of parameters.
 Thus, PPO-CSO method has better sample efficiency than vanilla policy optimization.
-Let $p(t;\theta)$ denote the probability ratio at time slot $ t $ over $ \theta $ which is defined by $p(t;\theta) = \frac{\pi_{\theta}(a(t)|s(t))}{\pi_{\theta_{old}}(a(t)|s(t))}$, so $p(t;\theta_{old}) = 1, \forall t$.
-With limited policy update, we want to maximize the expected reward.
+Let $p(t;\theta)$ denote the probability ratio at time slot $ t $ over $ \theta $ which is defined by

+\\ With limited policy update, we want to maximize the expected reward.
 Thus, the clipped surrogate objective $L^{\text{CLIP}}(\theta)$ is defined as follows:

 where $\epsilon$ is the limiting hyper-parameter.
 Moreover, a MSE-based objective function for state-value network at each time slot $ t $ parameterized over $ \theta $ is defined as follows:

 Also, $\Upsilon_{\pi_\theta}(s(t))$ denotes an entropy bonus to ensure sufficient exploration \cite{ppo}.
 Thus, combining these terms, the aim is to maximize the main objective function defined as: